Cook Eat Well

 If you're looking for a super easy and impressive appetizer for entertaining, you can't go wrong with this shrimp cocktail sauce.
 No one will know it's secretly sugar-free, keto, paleo, and Whole30!

-More easy paleo appetizers
+More easy healthy appetizers

-You may also like these appetizer recipes
+You may also like these appetizer recipes:

 • 8 Easy Paleo Appetizers for the Holidays